ONE Jailbreak Ad

 Compile futurerestore dev or main branch on macOS

-Compile futurerestore dev branch
+Promotion image of Compile futurerestore dev branch article.

 FutureRestore is a hacked version of idevicerestore, offering the capability to manually designate SEP and Baseband for the restoration process.
 This functionality enables the restoration of unsigned firmware onto devices, contingent upon the availability of a backup of the APTicket (SHSH Blobs).
 Additionally, it can replicate all the unique conditions of the APTicket, such as ECID, APNonce, and Board ID.